If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 What to do in case you use too much Cosentyx

 Call your doctor right away if you think you’ve used too much Cosentyx.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Cosentyx for you, they will prescribe the dosage that’s right for you.